cmateu/intro_to_bayes_UB/README.rst

 **DESCRIPTION:**

-This is a short 3-class introduction to Bayesian Statistics.
+This is a short 3-class introduction to Bayesian Statistics thought at the University of Barcelona.
 We will illustrate basic concepts of Bayesian Inference by using mostly Astrophysical examples.

 **REQUIREMENTS**

 - Python modules required are NUMPY, SCIPY and MATPLOTLIB.
-- For lesson 3 we will show an example with the MMCMC sampler emcee from Foreman-Mackey et al. (2013)
+- For lesson 3 we will show an example with the MCMC sampler emcee from Foreman-Mackey et al. (2013)

 **FILES PROVIDED**